tdegeus/goose-thesis/README.md

     Include the bibliography at the end of each chapter.
-    If this option is used, the `\bibliographystyle{...}` and `\bibliography{...}` should not appear in the main TeX-file.
+    If this option is used, the `\bibliographystyle{...}` and `\bibliography{...}` should not appear in the main TeX file.
-    Instead, each of the chapters should include these command at the end of the chapter.
+    Instead, each of the chapters should include these commands at the end of the chapter.
     Also, the chapters should be included using `\include{...}` instead of `\input{...}`.
     See also the [chapterbib example](examples/chapterbib/).